How to get more clients

 Start with scheduling time every day, or once a week (about 3 to 4 hours a week), for working ON your business.
 The main part of your plan should be putting your biz in front of the right people.
 Decide which route/s you’re going to take to do this: the more the better, but make sure your plan is doable and not unrealistic for you to achieve.
 Start with fewer options than you can manage and build from there.

-Think carefully about where you’re going to promote yourself and make sure that your ideal clients are actually hanging out there.
-It’s a waste of time posting in hundreds of Facebook groups every week if clients in your niche aren’t seeing them.
-Time is money so rather invest in paid advertising to a targeted audience, even if you start with a R20-a-day Facebook ad.
+Think carefully about where you’re going to promote yourself, and make sure that your ideal clients are actually hanging out there.
+It’s a waste of time posting in hundreds of Facebook groups every week if people in your niche aren’t seeing them.
+Time is money so rather invest in paid advertising to a targeted audience, even if you start with a R20-a-day Facebook ad, and run it for 1 week a month.

 If you don’t have the funding to hire a photographer to take professional pics of your products, you can do it yourself, using your phone.
 Read this post on how to take pro phone photos.

 If yours is a service-based business and you don’t have a physical product, or you just don’t have time to create your own relevant photos, there are loads of websites where you can download beautiful, free stock photos to use in your marketing.
 My favourite one is Unsplash.
-You can use free apps like Canva or Snapseed to edit your photos, apply filters and overlay text onto them really easily so there is no excuse for having crappy marketing images.
+You can use free apps like Canva or Snapseed to edit your photos, apply filters and overlay text onto them really easily so there is no excuse for having crappy marketing images if you can’t afford to pay someone to make them for you professionally.

 Step 5: Focus on one thing at a time